-Students who decide to live in university-arranged housing can choose to live in the Globeedorm or HUFS International Houses A or B.
+Students who decide to live in university-arranged housing can choose to live in the Globeedorm, Global Hall, or HUFS International Houses A or B.

-Laundry rooms are located on every other floor.
-No cooking facilities are available, but lunch is served everyday in the student cafeteria.
+In Globee Dorm and Global Hall, there are no cooking facilities are available, but lunch is served every day in the student cafeteria.

 A list of Globeedorm rules can be found online.
 Please note that there is a curfew of 12:00 AM on weeknights and 1:00 AM on weekends; students may request to stay out overnight up to five times per month (Fridays and Saturdays excluded).